Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/chatComponent/Notify.md

 The `Notify` is a function component that sends notifications to users, the functions in the `Notify` are implemented based on the `client` api and can only be used in `Chat`.

 ## Basic Usage
-When the user successfully sends a notification in the `Notify`, `NotificationList` in the `ChannelHead` component will receive a prompt.
+When the user successfully sends a notification in the `Notify`, `NotificationList` in the `DashBoard` component will receive a prompt.

 import { Layout } from '@site/src/components/Layout'
 import { NotifyExample } from '@site/src/components/Web3MQ-React/NotifyExample';